jkalski/Trivia-Troupe/README.md

   ![Login Screen](./assets/loginScreen.jpg)
   *Simple and clean login screen*

-- Choose from categories like Science, Math, Pop Culture, and more
+- Choose from categories like Science, Math, Pop Culture, or create your very own category!
   ![Category Screen](./assets/CategoryScreen.jpg)
   *A look at how users pick trivia categories*